saylesss88/nix-book/src/flakes/helix_flake_4.4.md

 - When you run `nix develop`, Nix builds and drops you into a shell environment with all the dependencies specified in `devShells.default`.
-This means you don’t have to manually install or manage tools like Rust, Cargo, or Clang—it’s all handled declaratively through Nix.
+This means you don’t have to manually install or manage tools like Rust, Cargo, or Clang, it’s all handled declaratively through Nix.

 You can now build and run the project using its standard tooling: